liguowang/cpgtools/README.md

 "[Basal plus extension rules](http://great.stanford.edu/public/html/index.php)" used by [GREAT](http://great.stanford.edu/public/html/):

 **Basal regulatory domain** is a user-defined genomic region around the TSS (transcription start site).
-By default, from TSS upstream 5kb to TSS downstream 1Kb is considered as the gene's *basal regulatory domain*.
-When defining a gene's *basal regulatory domain*, the other nearby genes will be ignored (which means different genes' *basal regulatory domain* can be overlapped.)
+By default, from TSS upstream 5 Kb to TSS downstream 1 Kb is considered as the gene's *basal regulatory domain*.
+When defining a gene's *basal regulatory domain*, the other nearby genes are ignored (which means different genes' *basal regulatory domain* can be overlapped.)

 **Extended regulatory domain** is a genomic region that is further extended from *basal regulatory domain* in both directions to the nearest gene's basal regulatory domain but no more than the maximum extension (specified by '-e', default = 1000 kb) in one direction.
+In other words, the "extension" stops when it reaches other genes' "basal regulatory domain" or the extension limit, whichever comes first.

 *Basal regulatory domain* and *Extended regulatory domain* are illustrated in below diagram